xapian/xapian/xapian-core/docs/admin_notes.rst

 a database, but there may (simultaneously) be many objects reading the database at once.

 Xapian enforces this restriction using lock-files.
-For a flint database, each Xapian database directory contains a lock file named "flintlock".
-The lock-file will always exist, but will be locked using fcntl() when the database is open for writing.
-If a writer exits without being given a chance to clean up (for example, if the application holding the writer is killed), the fcntl() lock will be automatically released by the operating system.
+For a flint database, each Xapian database directory contains a lock file named ``flintlock``.
+The lock-file will always exist, but will be locked using ``fcntl()`` when the database is open for writing.
+If a writer exits without being given a chance to clean up (for example, if the application holding the writer is killed), the ``fcntl()`` lock will be automatically released by the operating system.
 Under Microsoft Windows, we use a different locking technique, but with the same features.